 After a hearty Irish breakfast, this morning you will depart for Cork City.
 Founded on the banks of the River Lee.
 The rebel city is home of Murphy's Original Irish Stout, and is considered by many Corkonians to be the real capital of Ireland!

 Your route today will take you over the famous Cork/Kerry Mountains via the Irish-speaking villages of Ballymakeery and Ballyvourney to the old market town of Macroom, where you will see Macroom Castle.
 Once home to Sir William Penn, whose son later founded the state of Pennsylvania.
-(This is a drive-by only and only noted for historical reasons as the castle is in ruins).
+(This is a drive-by only, and is noted for historical reasons, as the castle is in ruins).